renanhiramatsu/smarttecstore/README.md

 This is a website with more than 15 physical stores in Brazil that is adapting a new way of selling its products using e-commerce.

 # ❗ Future improvements
-- IOS / Android Application with UI made in React Native
+- IOS / Android Application with UI in React Native

 # 🔥 What I Used
 - WordPress Platform / Plugin insertions